 Another road closures link here for the 2019 Typhoon

-Edit – I have a separate post just about GPS routing which you can read here.
+Edit – I now have a whole separate post just about GPS routing in Japan which you can read here.

 Japan expressway junctions.

-Edit – I now have a separate page just about Japanese ferries which I am slowly expanding.
-If you are going to really explore this country then you need to use the ferry network as Japan is made up of many islands.
+Edit – I now have a whole separate page just about Japanese ferries which I am slowly expanding.
+If you are going to really explore this country then you need to use the ferry network as Japan is made up of thousands of islands.

 7. Access and money.